Nassau Coliseum: Professional wrestling

 Nassau has been a mainstay of WWE for over 30 years, and has hosted Raw and SmackDown many times, including the taping of a SmackDown episode where professional wrestler Droz suffered a (untelevised) career-ending injury in 1999.
 On August 25, 2002, SummerSlam was hosted at the Coliseum.
+Later, the WWE held The Great American Bash in 2008, followed by 2010's Fatal 4-Way, at the Coliseum.
 On April 10, 2017, the renovated Coliseum hosted its first episode of Raw.
 In October 2018, the Coliseum hosted Evolution, the promotion's first all-women's pay-per-view event.
+On May 10, 1985, the Coliseum hosted the taping of the series premiere of Saturday Night's Main Event, a recurring series of WWF specials broadcast by NBC during the peak of the 1980s professional wrestling boom.
+On December 14, 2024, Saturday Night's Main Event returned to the Coliseum for the premiere of its second revival as an NBC prime time special.

 The Coliseum hosted the opening leg of WrestleMania 2 on April 7, 1986.
-As part of an ambitious plan to host WrestleMania from three separate venues (also used were the Rosemont Horizon in Chicago and the Los Angeles Memorial Sports Arena), 16,585 fans saw 4 live matches at the Coliseum with the rest of the event shown to the audience by closed-circuit television.
+As part of an ambitious plan to host WrestleMania from three separate venues (alongside the Rosemont Horizon in Chicago and the Los Angeles Memorial Sports Arena), 16,585 fans saw 4 live matches at the Coliseum with the rest of the event shown to the audience by closed-circuit television.
 The main event at the Nassau leg was a boxing match between Rowdy Roddy Piper and tough-guy actor Mr. T.

+The Coliseum hosted its first AEW pay-per-view, Worlds End on December 30, 2023.

 The Nassau Coliseum also hosted several editions of now-defunct WCW's Monday Nitro.
 The Coliseum was the only Tri-State area venue the Southern-based WCW was allowed to hold events.